-- Embed all fonts Embed all fonts to generated PDFs.
-This option is selected by default. - o Embed nonstandard fonts Embed fonts except the standard fonts (including typically Arial, Times New Roman, Courier, and Symbol). - Use the font embedding list below Embed the fonts listed in the box below, where you can select the fonts you want to embed. - o Don't embed any fonts No fonts will be embedded into the generated PDFs.
+- o Embed all fonts Embed all fonts used in the file (subsets of the fonts) to generated PDFs.
+This option is selected by default. - o Embed nonstandard fonts Embed fonts except the standard fonts (including typically Arial, Times New Roman, Courier, and Symbol). - o Use the font embedding list below Embed the fonts listed in the box below, where you can select the fonts you want to embed. - o Don't embed any fonts No fonts will be embedded into the generated PDFs.
 Without embedding fonts, the PDF viewer will substitute a font with a close match or a default font which is available on the computer, and the display results may be not exactly what you intended.